uleborharison/dip-test-course/README.md

-my first README.md as an intern in Datalinks
+my first README.md as an intern in Datalinks.